 Is Your Colon Healthy?

 Death begins in the Colon.
-This shocking statement was first made by Dr Bernard Jensen, D.C. whose work has earned him the nickname “the father of colonics.”
-He studied how food passes through the intestines and how problems such as constipation can lead to a build-up of toxins sitting unhealthily in the body.
+This shocking statement was first made by Dr Bernard Jensen, D.C. whose work has earned him the nickname "the father of colonics."
+He studied the digestive system and how food passes through the intestines and how problems such as constipation can lead to a build-up of toxins sitting unhealthily in the body.
 It leads to the conclusion that if constipation can kill you, how is it harming your health before you die?
-Dr Jensen’s research is backed up by a report in Vegetarian Times that states “Autopsies often reveal colons that are plugged up to 80 per cent with waste material”.
-Doesn’t that thought make you feel bad?
+Dr Jensen's research is backed up by a report in Vegetarian Times that states "Autopsies often reveal colons that are plugged up to 80 per cent with waste material" .
+Doesn't that thought make you feel bad?

-Managing the elimination of toxic waste after digestion is an important responsibility that up to 85% of people neglect.
+Managing the elimination of toxic waste after digestion is an important part of a healthy digestive system that up to 85% of people neglect.
 Once you understand how your body should work, you can take steps to prevent a build-up of toxins in the colon.
 Rotting food, feeding a host of intestinal parasites, passes through a sluggish colon and can be damaging to your whole body.
 It poisons it with waste matter that is going to cause chronic disease before it may ultimately kill you.
 You are not surprisingly going to feel unwell.
-In Dr Jensen’s words, “When the bowel is dirty, the blood is dirty and so on to the organs and tissues”.
+In Dr Jensen's words, "When the bowel is dirty, the blood is dirty and so on to the organs and tissues" .